-In Hutt Valley DHB during 1990-2007, hospital admissions for asthma declined in both children and young people, although there was an upswing in rates for children during 2004-2007.
-In addition, during 1990-2005 there were 3 asthma deaths in Hutt Valley children and young people.
-During 1996-2007, asthma admissions were highest for Pacific and Māori > European and Asian children and young people.
-Asthma admissions were also lowest during December and January.
+In Southland during 1990-2007, hospital admissions for asthma decreased in both children and young people, with rates for both age groups being lower than the New Zealand average during the past 4 years.
+In addition, during 1990-2005 there was one death attributed to asthma in Southland children and young people.
+During 1996-2007, asthma admissions were generally higher for Maori than for European children and young people, although rates for both ethnic groups declined during this period.
 Local Policy Documents and Evidence Based Reviews Relevant to the Prevention of Asthma